Primordialwater/Primordialwater/README.md

 People who are aware of someone's boundaries, but will continously push them, or defy them.

-People who are extraordinarily rude without reason.
+People who are rude, not the joking or teasing rude by the way, just people who are cruel, especially if it's in your intention.

 People who justify, participate in, encourage, or tolerate harassment.

 People who encourage self harming behaviors.

-People who generalize groups of others.
+People who generalize groups of people.

 <details>
   <summary>People who encourage, participate, or justify sensitive subjects</summary>